rylanharper/nitrogen-docs/guide/shopify-setup.md

 This guide will walk you through the required steps on how to configure your Shopify store to work with Nitrogen.
 This setup process will take approximately 10-15 minutes.

-> Be sure to have a [Partner](https://www.shopify.com/partners) account, as it allows you to create unlimited development stores for testing and streamlines your storefront setup process—all without needing a paid Shopify plan.
+> Be sure to have a [Partner](https://www.shopify.com/partners) account, as it allows you to create unlimited development stores for testing and streamlines your storefront setup process — all without needing a paid Shopify plan.

 ## API Permissions